hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ### `bedtools`

-The **bedtools utilities are a swiss-army knife of tools for a wide-range of genomics analysis tasks**.
+The **bedtools suite is like a swiss-army knife of tools for a wide-range of genomics analysis tasks**.
 The general idea is that genome coordinate information can be used to perform relatively simple arithmetic, like combining, subsetting, intersecting etc., to obtain desired information. [bedtools](http://bedtools.readthedocs.org/en/latest/index.html) was devloped in [Aaron Quinlan's group](http://quinlanlab.org/) at University of Utah, and is widely used amongst the bioinformatics community.
 It is such an easy and versatile tool to perform these tasks described above.

 <p align="center">
 <img src="../img/bedtools.png" width="700">